 The Nansemond are a Native American tribe whose ancestral land surrounds the Nansemond River in southeastern Virginia.
 During the early 1600s, the tribe was part of the Powhatan Paramount Chiefdom along with approximately thirty other Algonquian-speaking tribes in the area.
 The arrival of English settlers and the subsequent Anglo-Powhatan Wars led to the loss of land and displacement of thousands of native people.

 The majority (if not all) of the tribe’s present membership traces its ancestry to the early intermarriage of a Nansemond woman, Elizabeth, and an English settler, John Bass, in 1638.
-While some Nansemond resisted English culture, many tribe members—including Elizabeth—converted to Christianity and assimilated.
+While some Nansemond resisted English culture, many tribal members—including Elizabeth—converted to Christianity and assimilated.
 The complex history of colonial and post-colonial Nansemond life has been most thoroughly documented by anthropologist Helen Rountree.

 Elizabeth and John Bass’ descendants spread throughout Virginia and North Carolina but the tribal core and leadership remained in a community called Bowers Hill along the northern perimeter of the Great Dismal Swamp.
 If you ask people in Camden County, many are familiar with the Bass family.
 In fact, the current chief of the tribe, Earl Bass, lives in South Mills but most people view the Nansemond as close Virginian neighbors rather than locals.

 A brief study of the geography and development of Norfolk and Camden counties reveals the basis for a relationship much closer than neighbors.
 Though people frequently traveled across the Virginia-North Carolina border, the construction of the Dismal Swamp Canal created a direct connection between the communities of Deep Creek (at the northern edge of the Great Dismal Swamp) and South Mills (at the southern edge).
 U.S. Route 17, a causeway road, opened in 1790 and construction on the Canal began in 1793.